githero20/hotel-chatbot/frontend/README.md

-# OSCA Chatbot Frontend
+# DevFest Chatbot Frontend

-A minimal, well-designed chatbot frontend for the Open Source Africa Fest, built with pure HTML, CSS, and TypeScript (no frameworks).
+A minimal, well-designed chatbot frontend for DevFest Lagos, built with pure HTML, CSS, and TypeScript (no frameworks).

-## 🌍 About OSCA Fest
+## � About DevFest Lagos

-This chatbot serves as a digital assistant for the **Open Source Africa Festival**, helping attendees get information about speakers, sessions, schedules, and general event details.
+This chatbot serves as a digital assistant for **DevFest Lagos**, the Google Developer Festival, helping attendees get information about speakers, workshops, sessions, schedules, and general event details.

 ## ✨ Features

-- **🎨 OSCA Branding**: Modern design with Africa-inspired green/blue theme
+- **🎨 DevFest Branding**: Modern design with Google Developer theme colors
 - **💬 Real-time Chat**: Interactive chat interface with typing indicators
 - **🔘 Smart Suggestions**: Pre-built question chips for common inquiries
 - **📱 Responsive Design**: Works perfectly on mobile, tablet, and desktop